SSWSpencer/gameoflife/README.md

 Note on speed control:
 It is not 100% accurate, but it provides a good baseline for the speed at which it iterates

+Stretch Goal:
+Deploy website to a hosting platform